 If you are pursuing a personal injury claim against a driver who hit you, you will need to show that the other driver’s negligence or recklessness caused the accident.
 This means the driver operated his car, truck or bus in an unsafe or unlawful manner.
 Or the driver may have disregarded the risk that his or her actions would result in an accident and serious injury.

-Similarly, you may need to prove negligence if you were injured in an e-scooter accident due to a defective or hazardous condition on a property, such as a pothole or broken pavement.
+Similarly, you may need to prove negligence if you were injured in an e-scooter accident due to a defective or hazardous condition on a property, such as a pothole, loose manhole cover accident, or broken pavement.
 You will need to show that the property owner’s negligent maintenance caused the dangerous condition.
 This may include a city, county or state or local government responsible for a public street, sidewalk, or a park owner responsible for the roadway or path.

 Since these cases are often complicated and accident scenes change quickly, you should consult with an experienced personal injury lawyer as soon as possible.
 Although there are many New Jersey accident lawyers that routinely handle car accident cases, few have experience handling car accident cases with an E-Scooter.
 Since 1981, our firm has been successfully advocating for the rights of accident crash victims throughout New Jersey.
 We have obtained over $500 million in settlements and verdicts for our deserving clients.
 With a legal team of more than 25 attorneys, we have the knowledge, experience, and resources to take on even the toughest cases.